 “I… think I just thought of a new thing to write about,” Leaf says, with a slow smile.
 “Standards of discourse.
 Rules to productive online conversation, or something like that.
 Not everyone will care obviously, but if even 5% of people start to follow it, and some sites begin adopting parts of it… Gah, there’s so many things to write about!”

 “Oh, speaking of!”
 Blue says.
 “You should totally come to the gym tomorrow, Leaf.
-Not for pokemon battling, for the other trainings!
+Not for pokemon battling, for the other classes!
 It’s great, isn’t it, Red?”

 Red is still trying to untangle his feelings.
-“I didn’t go to the classes yet, remember?”
+“I didn’t go yet, remember?”

 “Right, shit.
 Well great, both of you can go to them together!
 It’s really amazing what Surge is doing here, I think you could get a great article out of it, Leaf.”